Brake Leverage Devices - http://www.panix.com/~uwe/brakelev/

 Overview

-Brake leverage devices significantly improve the stopping power of 5-wheel in-line skates but are not available commercially.
+Brake leverage devices significantly improve the stopping power of in-line racing skates.
 This web site describes how to make them at home at insignificant cost.
+Gatorback Skate offers a commercial version.

 Heel brakes are a prerequisite for brake leverage devices.
 Therefore they are also discussed but to a lesser extent.
-Other factors affecting the effectiveness of heel brakes, applicable also to the more common 4-wheel in-line skates, are also discussed.
+Other factors affecting the effectiveness of heel brakes, applicable also to recreational in-line skates, are also discussed.

 Photo by Donna Brockmann